-There is a not-so-secret trail to the base of the falls that is fairly straightforward to follow.
-At the end of the marked viewing platform where you look out towards Daisy Lake, go beyond the fence on the far left side.
+There is a trail to the base of the falls!
+At the end of the viewing platform where you look out towards Daisy Lake, pass the fence on the far left side.
 Walk straight through the forest following the edge of the cliff until you reach a rocky area.
 Make your way down what looks very much like a set of steps in the boulder field.

 From here, the trail is very clear and winds its way through the cool forest until it meets the stream then makes its way up to reach the falls.
 The hike back is the same route in reverse and it's awe-inspiring to look down again from the top and realize you were just at the bottom of that thunderous mass of water.

 BOTTOM OF BRANDYWINE FALLS HIKE DETAILS

 When: year-round, but be cautious during snow and rain as trail is slippery

 Where: just before Whistler on Sea to Sky Highway

 Length: 1.5 hours for the round-trip, as it is an unmarked trail, I'm not sure of the length

 Directions: read the paragraphs above!

 Bathrooms: yes, at the parking lot